-This type of VR has a big screen, audio system and some controls.
-It is unlike immersive VR where its effect is restricted only within glasses placed on eyes.
+This type of VR has a big screen, audio system, and some controls.
+It is unlike immersive VR where its effect is restricted only within glasses placed on the eyes.
 In NiVR, the entire screen surrounds the user.

 Non-Immersive VR can be controlled through headphones, joysticks, etc. Even keyboards and mouse can be used.

 Virtual Reality is capable to find sounds, sights, and emotions.
 In this, the user needs to wear a special type of spectacle called Head-Mounted Displays (HMD).